 How can I get started in making my own taxidermy? +

 We recommend you start here at the studio!
 Any of our 4-hour intro classes are great crash courses in taxidermy, and don't take up too much time or money to find out if it's something you'd like to pursue.
 Once you've taken some of our group classes, we offer private lessons of various specimens to those interested.

 We get emailed about this quite a lot, thank you for your interest in what we do!
 We welcome all press inquiries from legitimate media outlets.
-Unfortunately, we don't have time to help students with assignments that will not appear in the media.
-You can email us with questions and we will try to have someone get back to you if our time allows, but the nature of our work means we are not at the computer much.
+Unfortunately, we don't have time to help students with assignments.
+You can email us with questions and we will try to have someone get back to you if our time allows.
 You are welcome to use any of the info and images on our site in your coursework, as long as we are properly quoted and credited.
 Text can be attributed to Amber Maykut.
-All photos are by Sheila Barabad.
+Photos are by Sheila Barabad.
 Feel free to send us your paper or article, we'd love to see it!

 Thank you to everyone who reaches out asking to help us!
 We recommend you take some classes at the studio to become familiar with us and the space.
 Then, if you'd like to get more involved, you can let us know and we'll keep you in mind in the event we need people.
 You can also follow us on our Instagram, Facebook, and Email list to get the most up-to-date announcements, including when we are looking for help.

 Can you come teach a class in my city? +